 CrypticRock.com – Very cool!
 With Wunderground, have you thought of taking it on tour to the East Coast?

 Bill Champlin – We have thought of a lot of things, but a lot of the promoters don’t even get who we are.
 A lot of the promoters are looking for who is on the Top 10 right now.
 With Sons of Champlin, we used to play The Roxy once a month and pack it every gig for a couple of years.
-Whoever is booking them now have no idea that we did that kind of business in their room; they have either forgotten or weren’t even born when we did it.
+Whoever is booking them now has no idea that we did that kind of business in their room; they have either forgotten or weren’t even born when we did it.
 (Laughs)

 Bill Champlin – Well there are a lot of times they would rather have a young band come in and draw 200 people than have an old band come in and draw 1,100 people.
 Why?
 I don’t know.
 At this point, Sons of Champlin are pretty well-known in the Bay Area, but I don’t even bother with San Francisco – there is no place to play.